0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 That said, I believe that **much of the book's ideas could easily be realized with AI, sans the nanotech, in just a few years.**

-**Here is one possible iteration of how that might become possible told through scenes from the lives of characters from The Diamond Age written using ChatGPT and illustrated using Stable Diffusion.**
+**Here is one possible iteration of how that might become possible, told through scenes from the lives of characters from The Diamond Age written using ChatGPT and illustrated using Stable Diffusion.**

 ## The Learners